freejoe76/crime/README.md

-crime
+Crime
 =====

-A parser and logger for the City of Denver's crime csv.
+A parser and logger for the City of Denver's crime CSV.
+Currently outputs to terminal.
+No database on the backend.

 Taxonomy
 ========
 There are three levels of crimes:

 1. Genre (violent / property / other)
 2. Category (i.e. Drug & Alcohol)
 3. Type (i.e. Drug: Cocaine Possession)

 Usage
 =====
-Three main views exist:
+Three major views exist:
 Specifc
 -------
 This publishes frequency and last-occurence info about a particular type of crime in a particular neighborhood (optional).
 ### Example usage
     # Publish information about drug and alcohol crimes in the whole city:
     $ ./parse.py --action specific --crime drug-alcohol